 Best for seaside relaxation

 Türkiye faces two lovely coastlines, and on the shores of the Aegean, chilling out and getting back to nature is the order of the day.
-For a laid-back escape, head for the remote Datça and Bozburun peninsulas.
-In place of the boisterous nightlife of nearby Bodrum and Marmaris, you’ll find miles of dramatic rocky coastline, scenic villages and small, quiet beach resorts and seaside towns.
+For a laid-back escape, head for the remote Datça and Bozburun Peninsulas.
+In place of the boisterous nightlife of nearby Bodrum and Marmaris, you’ll find stretches of dramatic rocky coastline, scenic villages and small, quiet beach resorts and seaside towns.

-Planning Tip: The Carian Trail long-distance hiking path encircles both peninsulas, providing rewarding walking for hikers, particularly in the cooler spring and fall months.
-Make sure the trail is fully open before setting off as sections of the route are periodically affected by wildfires during hot summers.
+Planning tip: The Carian Trail long-distance path encircles both peninsulas, providing rewarding walking for hikers, particularly in the cooler spring and fall months.
+Make sure the trail is fully open before setting off, as sections of the route are periodically affected by wildfires during hot summers.

 7. Türkiye's far east